 This is especially important for the 2X telephoto lens on the iPhone X. This is because any shaking or movement of the iPhone is exaggerated – potentially making the blurring twice as bad!

-Since the launch of the iPhone 7, all dual lens iPhones have provided a powerful Portrait Mode which simulates the beautiful, shallow depth of field (blurry background) effect more commonly produced by expensive digital SLR cameras.
+Since the launch of the iPhone 7, all dual lens iPhones have provided a powerful Portrait Mode which simulates the beautiful, shallow depth of field effect more commonly produced by expensive digital SLR cameras.
+This mode allows you to create beautiful blurred backgrounds in your iPhone photos.

 When you switch to Portrait mode you’ll notice the subject suddenly becomes larger on the iPhone’s screen.
 That’s because the camera has automatically switched to the 2X telephoto lens.
 This happens for two reasons.
 Firstly, a telephoto lens creates a more flattering portrait with none of the undesirable distortion you often get with the wide-angle lens.
 Secondly, the wide-angle lens has to capture all the depth information about the scene.